All the treasures have been found! At least, that’s what I thought when I first set foot in the red dust of western Queensland, Outback Australia.

 “Whatever is to be found in the ground has already been found!”

-Fancy being sent as a travelling minister to such a desolate God forsaken country.
-As if the isolation, the heat, the dust and the gravel road corrugations were not enough, there were those pesky flies.
-‘Don’t worry about ‘em!’ was the experienced advice of the country bumpkins who didn’t know there could be such a place without them..
+“Don’t worry about ‘em!”
+That was the experienced advice of the country bumpkins who didn’t know there could be a place without them.
 “It won’t hurt ya if ya swallow one or two with ya sandwich.”

 Not that the wife and I saw much of the sky in the daytime.
-It was the sparkling things in the ground that held more fascination to us.
-Being confirmed rock hounds, It didn’t take long to find out that we were travelling through some of the most famous gemstone country in the world.
+The sparkling things in the ground held more fascination for us, confirmed rock hounds.
+Soon, we realized we were traveling through some of the most famous gemstone country in the world.
 Gravel pits became treasure troves.
 Dried out creeks, Treasure Islands.

-Oblivious to the fly’s and the heat, we would have our heads tilted toward the ground while our eyes darted back and forth from one rock to the other, looking for agates topaz, onyx, petrified wood and anything else that exhibited the molten glass tell tale signs of a gemstone.
-On those very hot days, we would sit in the middle of a shallow creek sifting through the gravel.
+Oblivious to the flies and heat, we had our heads tilted towards the ground.
+Our eyes darted back and forth from one rock to the other.
+We were looking for agate, topaz, onyx, petrified wood, and anything else that showed the telltale signs of a gemstone.
+On those very hot days, we would sit in the middle of a shallow creek, sifting through the gravel.

-Since then, I have written a CD on the subject, called The Ordinary Bloke’s Guide to Opal.
+Since then, I’ve written The Ordinary Bloke’s Guide to Opal, available as an eBook.

-Yowah is but one of a number of fascinating outback opal fields in Australia.
-The Australian ‘bush’ has captured our hearts, and to this day we must return again and again to savour its delights.
+Yowah is just one of a number of fascinating opal fields in the Australian Outback.
+The Australian bush has captured our hearts.
+To this day, we must return again and again to savor its delights.